QAGIw3/aurum/seatunnel/README.md

    Use `--render-only` to output the generated config without executing the job.
 The rendered configuration is written to `seatunnel/jobs/generated/<job>.conf` by default.
    Edit the rendered configuration if you need to add NOAA filters such as `locationid` or `datatypeid` before running the job manually.

+   Note: generated configs may contain sensitive tokens.
+They are ignored via `.gitignore` (`seatunnel/jobs/generated/*.conf`).
+Avoid committing rendered files to the repository.

 ### Loading secrets from Vault